-Lostwithiel, the historical stannery town renowned for its antique shops is approx. 3 miles away and just a short drive away from 13th century Restormel Castle which is a great place to visit.
-Offering a superb range of local amenities, tea shops, restaurants, schooling, all within an easy stroll of the riverside, as well as offering excellent commuter links with its mainline railway to Truro, Plymouth, Exeter and beyond or via car with the A30 on the doorstep.
+Lostwithiel, the historical stannery town renowned for its antique shops and the Duchy of Cornwall Nursery, popular for its plants and gift shop and in particularly the hearty lunches served from its very own restaurant, is approx. 3 miles away and just a short drive away from 13th century Restormel Castle which is a great place to visit.
+Offering a superb range of local amenities, tea shops, restaurants, schooling, all within an easy stroll of the riverside, as well as offering excellent commuter links with its mainline railway to Truro, Plymouth, Exeter, London and beyond or via car with the A30 on the doorstep.

 The harbourside town of Fowey also offers a fantastic array of shops, restaurants and facilities including secondary schooling and deep-water moorings, with its sheltered estuary favoured by the sailing fraternity.
+Readymoney Cove, is safe for children to swim as boats are excluded and there is a diving platform too.
 Fowey is accessed via the Bodinnick Ferry, approx. 4 miles ways.